operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 Please wait till Pod STATUS will be "Running" and then proceed further.

-Step 3.
-Verify that Kong Ingress works and relays requests to the application.
+**Step 3: Verify that Kong Ingress works and relays the requests to the application.**

+With our Kong Ingress Controller and our application deployed, we can now start serving traffic to our application using curl command.

+- Execute below command to get Proxy IP.

 ```execute
  PROXY_IP=$(kubectl get service example-kong-kong-proxy -o jsonpath={.spec.clusterIP})
 ```

-- With our Kong Ingress Controller and our application deployed, we can now start serving traffic to our application using curl command:
+- Execute below curl command.

 ```execute
 curl http://$PROXY_IP/foo/
 ```

-You will see the Output as follow:
+You will see an output like below.

 Output: